vineelko/patina/docs/src/dxe_core/dispatcher.md

 1. Evaluates the DEPEX expressions for all "pending" drivers.
 If the DEPEX expression associated with a driver evaluates to `TRUE`, that driver is added to the "scheduled" queue.
 See the [Depex Processing](dispatcher.md#depex-processing) section below for details on DEPEX processing.
 This is the green box in the diagram below.
-2. Each driver in the "scheduled" queue from the prior step is loaded via [`core_load_image`](images.md#loading-an-image), and then its entry point is invoked via [`core_start_image`](images.md#executing-an-image).
+2. Each driver in the "scheduled" queue from the prior step is loaded via [`core_load_image`](images.md#loading-an-image).
+3. `core_load_image` returns a security status for the image in addition to loading it.
+If the security status is `efi::status::SUCCESS`, then the image will be started.
+If it is `efi::status::SECURITY_VIOLATION`, that indicates that the image does not pass authentication at the present time, but may be authorized by the `Trust()` API of DXE Services. if the security status is some other error status, then the dispatcher will drop that driver from the queue and it will not be processed further.
+4. If the driver passes the security checks, then its entry point is invoked via [`core_start_image`](images.md#executing-an-image).
 This is the purple box in the diagram below.
-3. If any of the drivers produced new Firmware Volume instances then the DEPEX expressions associated with Firmware Volume instances (if any) are evaluated.
+5. If any of the drivers produced new Firmware Volume instances then the DEPEX expressions associated with Firmware Volume instances (if any) are evaluated.
 If the DEPEX expression associated with the firmware volume evaluates to true (or if the Firmware Volume had no associated DEPEX expression), then all the drivers in the firmware volume are added to the "pending" driver queue to be evaluated in the next pass through the loop.
 See the